formsure/docs/dynlink.md

 ### On Success

-If your call is successful you get reponse like the following
+If your call is successful you get response like the following

 ```json
 {